-We require our systems to maintain 250 microns when the pumps have been stopped for 2 hours.
-It is important that our start up sheet be filled out and a picture of the gauge indicating 250 microns be sent to LMP.
+We require our systems to maintain 500 microns when the pumps have been stopped for 2 hours.
+It is important that our start up sheet be filled out and a picture of the gauge indicating 500 microns be sent to info@evapcolmp.ca.